Rigidity of mapping class groups mod powers of twists: Projection lemmas

-\begin{proof} In all cases we will use that the projection is $1$-Lipschitz, since the action of $H$ over $\C$ is simplicial. \begin{enumerate} \item Two adjacent curves in the Farey complex induce different punctures separations, therefore their projections must be at distance $1$ since they cannot coincide. \item If $\alpha$ and $\alpha'$ are disjoint then they must induce different punctures separations, otherwise they would bound an unpunctured annulus and therefore they would be isotopic.
-Then their projections can only be at distance $1$, for the same reasons as before. \item Suppose that $\alpha$ and $\alpha'$ intersect and induce non-nested punctures separations.
-If by contradiction $\pi(\alpha)$ and $\pi(\alpha')$ are the endpoints of an edge then we may lift it, since the action is simplicial.
+\begin{proof} In all cases we will use that the projection is $1$-Lipschitz, since the action of $H$ over $\C$ is simplicial. \begin{enumerate} \item Two adjacent curves in the Farey complex induce different puncture separations, therefore their projections must be at distance $1$ since they cannot coincide. \item If $\alpha$ and $\alpha'$ are disjoint then they must induce different puncture separations, otherwise they would bound an unpunctured annulus and therefore they would be isotopic.
+Then their projections can only be at distance $1$, for the same reasons as before. \item Suppose that $\alpha$ and $\alpha'$ intersect and induce non-nested puncture separations.
+Firstly, $\alpha$ and $\alpha'$ cannot have the same projection, since they induce different puncture separations.
+Furthermore, if by contradiction $\pi(\alpha)$ and $\pi(\alpha')$ are the endpoints of an edge then we may lift it, since the action is simplicial.
 In other words there exists some $g\in H$ such that $\alpha$ is disjoint from $g(\alpha')$.
-But then $\alpha$ and $g(\alpha')$ must induce nested punctures separations, and so must do $\alpha$ and $\alpha'$ since Dehn twists preserve punctures separations by Remark \ref{puntsepdiverse}. \end{enumerate} \end{proof} As an immediate consequence of Items (\ref{i1}) and (\ref{i2}) we get: \begin{corollary} For every $b\ge4$, the projection map is an isometry on every simplex $\Delta\subset\C$. \end{corollary}
+But then $\alpha$ and $g(\alpha')$ must induce nested puncture separations, and so must do $\alpha$ and $\alpha'$ since Dehn twists preserve puncture separations by Remark \ref{puntsepdiverse}. \end{enumerate} \end{proof} As an immediate consequence of Items (\ref{i1}) and (\ref{i2}) we get: \begin{corollary} For every $b\ge4$, the projection map is an isometry on every simplex $\Delta\subset\C$. \end{corollary}